NVIDIA DOCA IPsec Security Gateway Application Guide

 DOCA IPsec Security Gateway is supported at alpha level.

 DOCA IPsec Security Gateway leverages the DPU's hardware capability for secure network communication.
-The application demonstrates how to insert rules related to IPsec encryption and decryption based on the DOCA Flow and DOCA IPsec libraries.
+The application demonstrates how to insert rules related to IPsec encryption and decryption based on the DOCA Flow library.

 The application demonstrates how to insert rules to create an IPsec tunnel.